terraform-redhat/terraform-provider-rhcs/docs/data-sources/cluster_rosa_hcp.md

 - `version` (String) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource
 - `wait_for_create_complete` (Boolean) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource
 - `wait_for_std_compute_nodes_complete` (Boolean) This attribute is not supported for cluster data source.
 Therefore, it will not be displayed as an output of the datasource

+<a id="nestedatt--registry_config"></a>
+### Nested Schema for `registry_config`

+Optional:

+- `additional_trusted_ca` (Map of String) additional_trusted_ca is a map containing the registry hostname as the key, and the PEM-encoded certificate as the value, for each additional registry CA to trust.
+- `allowed_registries_for_import` (Attributes List) allowed_registries_for_import limits the container image registries that normal users may import images from.
+Set this list to the registries that you trust to contain valid Docker images and that you want applications to be able to import from. (see [below for nested schema](#nestedatt--registry_config--allowed_registries_for_import))
+- `platform_allowlist_id` (String) platform_allowlist_id contains a reference to a RegistryAllowlist which is a list of internal registries which needs to be whitelisted for the platform to work.
+It can be omitted at creation and updating and its lifecycle can be managed separately if needed.
+- `registry_sources` (Attributes) registry_sources contains configuration that determines how the container runtime should treat individual registries when accessing images for builds+pods. (e.g. whether or not to allow insecure access).
+It does not contain configuration for the internal cluster registry. (see [below for nested schema](#nestedatt--registry_config--registry_sources))

+<a id="nestedatt--registry_config--allowed_registries_for_import"></a>
+### Nested Schema for `registry_config.allowed_registries_for_import`

+Optional:

+- `domain_name` (String) domain_name specifies a domain name for the registry
+- `insecure` (Boolean) insecure indicates whether the registry is secure (https) or insecure (http).
+By default (if not specified) the registry is assumed as secure.

+<a id="nestedatt--registry_config--registry_sources"></a>
+### Nested Schema for `registry_config.registry_sources`

+Optional:

+- `allowed_registries` (List of String) allowed_registries: registries for which image pull and push actions are allowed.
+To specify all subdomains, add the asterisk (*) wildcard character as a prefix to the domain name.
+For example, *.example.com.
+You can specify an individual repository within a registry.
+For example: reg1.io/myrepo/myapp:latest.
+All other registries are blocked.
+Mutually exclusive with `BlockedRegistries`
+- `blocked_registries` (List of String) blocked_registries: registries for which image pull and push actions are denied.
+To specify all subdomains, add the asterisk (*) wildcard character as a prefix to the domain name.
+For example, *.example.com.
+You can specify an individual repository within a registry.
+For example: reg1.io/myrepo/myapp:latest.
+All other registries are allowed.
+Mutually exclusive with `AllowedRegistries`
+- `insecure_registries` (List of String) insecure_registries are registries which do not have a valid TLS certificate or only support HTTP connections.
+To specify all subdomains, add the asterisk (*) wildcard character as a prefix to the domain name.
+For example, *.example.com.
+You can specify an individual repository within a registry.
+For example: reg1.io/myrepo/myapp:latest.

 <a id="nestedatt--admin_credentials"></a>
 ### Nested Schema for `admin_credentials`